 - Typically, the starting point is to maximise energy efficiency of the building or asset.
 Realistic opportunities must be taken.
 Where the starting energy consumption is smaller, then the absolute reductions in future years will not need to be as significant.

 - An estimate should be undertaken of the likely energy consumption of the proposed or upgraded development or organisation.
+This expected consumption should include energy consumed for heating, cooling, ventilation (HVAC), hot water generation, lighting, cooking, hard wired appliances including lifts, and plug loads.
 Knowing the starting point for emissions, allows planning what reductions need to occur to meet the target.

 A typical Net Zero CEP for a building would demonstrate the following:

 - Maximise the energy efficiency of the building fabric